jmdavis/bemgr/usage.md

 `bemgr list -a [-H] [-s]`

-`bemgr -a` lists out the existing boot environments, sorted by their creation time, but it also lists out the dataset for each BE and the origin for each BE (if it has one).
+`bemgr list -a` lists out the existing boot environments, sorted by their creation time, but it also lists out the dataset for each BE and the origin for each BE (if it has one).
 If `-s` is provided, then the snapshots are also listed (`-s` implies `-a`, so if it's used on its own, it's equivalent to `-as`).

 `-H` is used for scripting.
 It replaces all of the spaces between columns with a single tab character.
 It also removes the column headers.